schorschii/CustomerDB-Server/docs/JSON REST API.md

 ## `customerdb.read` - get customers from server
 ### Parameters
 - `diff_since` (optional) - only return records changed since this date
-- `files` (optional, default `true` for backward compatibility) - boolean indicating wether to include customer files in the response (`true` is deprecated and will be removed in a future release, use `customerdb.read.customer` instead for getting file of a specific customer)
+- `files` (optional, default `true` for backward compatibility) - boolean indicating whether to include customer files in the response (`true` is deprecated and will be removed in a future release, use `customerdb.read.customer` instead for getting file of a specific customer)
 - `username` - username for authentication
 - `password` - password for authentication
 - `playstore_token` (optional) - Google Play Store token for server-side subscription payment check (not of interest for self-hosted servers)